 Lisbon Golf Coast Holidays and City Breaks

-When you mention Golf in Portugal or a holiday in Portugal most would naturally think of The Algarve as their first choice.
+When you mention Golf in Portugal or a holiday in Portugal most people normally turn to the Algarve as their first choice.
 However, in recent times Lisbon Golf Coast Holidays and Lisbon as a tourist/holiday destination has become a popular choice with golfers and general tourists alike.

 Lisbon is steadily growing in popularity as one of the best European destinations for a city break.
-Having recently risen nine places to 26th place as the World’s Best City in the Daily Telegraph Travel Awards it is achieving greater recognition and popularity.
+Lisbon was recently voted Europe’s best City Break destination at the World Travel Awards 2019 held in Madeira and is achieving greater recognition and popularity.
 A recent review in CNN Traveller stated that Lisbon was one of the ‘coolest’ capitals in Europe to visit.
 It’s nightlife around the Bairro Alto district is definitely a match for cities such as Madrid

-Lisbon has also been identified as one of the best value cities to visit and was in sixth place in a recent Post Office survey.
+Lisbon has also been identified as one of the best value cities to visit and despite the relative low value of the pound your Euros can go a long way.
 With superb beaches, golf courses, hotels and tourist attractions, Lisbon Golf Coast holidays and Lisbon city breaks are now one of our most popular destinations.

 Lisbon Golf Coast Holidays-Why you should visit soon